headwaymaps/headway/README.md

 </picture>
 </p>

 Headway is a maps stack in a box that makes it easy to take your location data into your own hands.
 With just a few commands you can bring up your own fully functional maps server.
 This includes a frontend, basemap, geocoder and routing engine.
-Over 200 different cities are currently supported.
+Choose one of the 200+ predefined cities or provide your own OpenStreetMap extract covering any area: from a neighborhood to the whole planet.

 See [BUILD.md](./BUILD.md) for more information about the build process.